arner/arc42-template/README.md

 ## How to use

-- Edit the contents of the files in the 'docs' directory.
+- Edit the contents of the files in the `docs` directory.
-- Diagrams are in 'docs/diagrams'.
+- Diagrams are in `docs/diagrams`.
 - Add an ADR with `npm run adr "Name of decision"`
 - After editing a diagram or adding an ADR, do `npm run update` to generate the table of contents and diagrams.
 - To generate a PDF, do `npm run pdf`.
 It will be created in the `output` directory.
 See settings in `.docsifytopdfrc.js`.
 - To show the docsified pages in your browser, do `npm run serve`.

+## Credits

+© We acknowledge that this document uses material from the arc 42 architecture template, <http://www.arc42.de>.
+Created by Dr. Peter Hruschka & Dr. Gernot Starke.